2025 Alumni

 Rick Vaive #22

-Rick Vaive made history as the first player in Toronto Maple Leafs history to score 50 goals in a season, accomplishing the milestone three times throughout his career.
+Rick Vaive is a former Canadian NHL right winger best known for becoming the first player in Toronto Maple Leafs history to score 50 goals in a season.

 Wojtek Wolski #8